Overview

 - toolbar: set to 'yes' or 'no' to turn the toolbar on or off for the InAppBrowser (defaults to 'yes')

 - toolbarcolor: set as a valid hex color string, for example: #00ff00, to change from the default color of the toolbar.
-Only applicable if toolbar is not disabled.
+Only applicable if the toolbar is not disabled.

 - toolbartranslucent: set to 'yes' or 'no' to make the toolbar translucent(semi-transparent) (defaults to 'yes').
-Only applicable if toolbar is not disabled.
+Only applicable if the toolbar is not disabled.

 - enableViewportScale: Set to 'yes' or 'no' to prevent viewport scaling through a meta tag (defaults to 'no').